 Unable to work

-This is an optional one and obviously will only be relevant if the aforementioned question was answered with a full time, part time or self-employment response.
+This is an optional question and obviously will only be relevant if the aforementioned question was answered with a full time, part time or self-employment response.

-This is also a tricky one as you may use a single or multiple choice question type and deliver massive amounts of different industries that exist which may lead to survey fatigue or simply offer an open-text question which will significantly increase the amount of time it takes to complete the survey.
+This is also a tricky one, as you may use a single or multiple choice question type and have a very long list of industries which may lead to survey fatigue, or you could offer an open-text question which will significantly increase the amount of time it takes to complete the survey.

-A great approach here would be to create a question that works with search recognition, a hybrid of the aforementioned options in a manner that it lets the respondent start typing in an open-text field and based on this offers predefined answer options that will standardise the results to be evaluated later on.
-This however will require coding expertise.
+A great approach here would be to create a question that works with search recognition, a hybrid of the aforementioned options in a manner that allows the respondent to start typing in an open-text field, and based on this, offers predefined answer options that will standardise the results to be evaluated later on.
+This, however, will require coding expertise.